 Read the Key Issues Series, which explores pressing areas of policy concern around these trends in research papers authored by Canadian experts.

 - Facilitating the Future of Work Through a Modernized EI System

-By Sunil Johal and Erich Hartmann, The Mowat Centre.
+By Sunil Johal and Erich Hartmann.
 Released May 1, 2019